knative/docs/docs/snippets/quickstart-install.md

           hack/build.sh
           ```

-    1. Move the executable binary file to a directory on your `PATH`:
+    1. Move the executable binary file to a directory on your `PATH` by running the command:

           ```bash
           mv kn-quickstart /usr/local/bin
           ```

     1. Verify that the plugin is working by running the command:

           ```bash
           kn quickstart --help